sukiboo/sbn_arxiv_rename/README.md

 python3 sbn_arxiv_rename.py
 ```
 The folder `arxiv_papers` will be created with the renamed/updated papers copied to it.
-The original pdf files are not changed and left exactly where they were.
+The original pdf files are not changed and are left exactly where they were.

-Note that papers already processed by the script contain `/arxiv_id` and `/updated` fields in the metadata and thus can be run through the script again for the purpose of renaming and/or updating.
+Note that papers already processed by the script contain `/arxiv_id` and `/updated` fields in the metadata and thus can be run through the script again at any point for the purpose of renaming and/or updating.

 ### License
 This project is licensed under the [MIT License](https://mit-license.org/).